ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  Anti-Phishing {#anti-phishing}

-DMARC is designed to prevent bad actors from sending mail that claims to come from legitimate senders, particularly transactional email (official mail about business transactions).
+DMARC is designed to prevent the unauthorized use of a domain in the RFC5322.From header of an email message, a technique known as "spoofing", particularly in transactional email (official mail about business transactions).
 One of the primary uses of this kind of spoofed mail is phishing (enticing users to provide information by pretending to be the legitimate service requesting the information).
-Thus, DMARC is significantly informed by ongoing efforts to enact large-scale, Internet-wide anti-phishing measures.

 Although DMARC can only be used to combat specific forms of exact-domain spoofing directly, the DMARC mechanism has been found to be useful in the creation of reliable and defensible message streams.

 DMARC does not attempt to solve all problems with spoofed or otherwise fraudulent emails.
 In particular, it does not address the